stevenmaguire/stevenmaguire.github.io/about.md

 Hello - I'm [Steven Maguire](http://twitter.com/StevenMaguire).
 I've been building software [since 2004](http://www.linkedin.com/in/stevenmaguire).
 Today, I focus on building healthy, productive technology teams.
 I strive to build teams offering stability, continuing education, mentorship, and career tracks.

-As of June 2018, I am the head of technology as Vice President of Engineering at [Scripted.com](https://www.scripted.com).
-Scripted is a two-sided content marketplace based in Chicago, IL.
-The technology stack is equal parts Ruby on Rails and JavaScript.
+As of November 2019, I am the CTO at [MDHearing](https://www.mdhearingaid.com).
+MDHearing is a direct-to-consumer manufacturer of affordable hearing aids based in Chicago, IL.
+The technology stack is PHP and JavaScript.

-From January 2016 to February 2018, I served as Vice President of Technology at [Earth Class Mail](https://www.earthclassmail.com).
-The technology stack was C#/.NET, Ruby on Rails, and client-side JavaScript, hosted on Azure and AWS.

-In two short years at Earth Class Mail, I made a big impact.
-I grew the technology team from two members to ten and I lead the effort to stabilize the software platform.
-The result of this effort was a three-fold increase in company valuation.
-The company got acquired and I decided to leave to pursue new adventures.
+For the four years prior, I led technology at two Xenon Ventures portfolio companies.
+First, [Earth Class Mail](https://www.earthclassmail.com), a business mail automation service.
+Second, [Scripted.com](https://www.scripted.com), a two-sided content marketplace.
+The technology stacks included Ruby on Rails, JavaScript, and C#/.NET.
+As a member of the small leadership team at both, I helped produce successful turnarounds.
+I grew the technology teams and stabilized the software platform for both organizations.
+The properties benefited from dramatic increases in valuation - 300% for Earth Class Mail alone!

 I spend some of my remaining time engaging with my community: